First Use of GPS Satellites for Beam Calibration of Radio Dish Telescopes: Experimental Setup

 \subsection{The Deep Dish Development Array (D3A)}

-CHORD is the next generation large scale radio telescope in Canada.
-It will be located adjacent to CHIME at the DRAO.
-Following after the large success of CHIME in both cosmology and FRBs, CHORD will tailor its science goals with lessons learned from CHIME, including the detection of 1000s of FRBs localized to milli-arcsecond precision, pulsar and galaxy science after Cosmic Noon, magnetic fields in the universe, and 21cm intensity mapping.

-The D3A serves as an early prototype for CHORD and consists of 3 six-meter dishes.
-It is currently used to test a variety of new techniques that will be needed for CHORD, including metrology and ultra-wideband receivers.
-One of the six-meter dishes can be seen in the top panel of Figure \ref{fig:d3a_dish_crate}.
-Each dish has an ultra-optimized focal ratio (f/D = 0.25 for D3A, currently but f/D = 0.21 for CHORD) and a modified Vivaldi feed as described in \citet{2023JAI....1250008M}.
-D3A observes at frequencies between 300-1600 MHz, covering everything but the highest GNSS frequencies.
-The full electronics rack with the various RF chains is shown at the bottom of Figure \ref{fig:d3a_dish_crate}.
-After amplification and filtering, the RF signal is split into three different bands with a prototype triplexer: roughly 400-800 MHz, 800-1200 MHz, and 1200-1600 MHz.
-The FWHM of the beam at center of the three bands in the triplexer, $\theta_{\rm FW HM, airy} = 4.9^{\circ}, 2.9^{\circ}, 2.1^{\circ}$, respectively.
-Typically, the analog to digital conversion is done employing multiple ICE boards \citep{iceboard} which digitizes the signal to a precision of 8-bit.
-However in creating GNSS beam maps using a commercial receiver, we take the RF signal prior to processing with the ICE boards.
-Radiometric beam measurements made with GNSS in the future will require pre-processing data at the voltage level from the ICE boards.
-The power level of the D3A is set for this scale and has an absolute power of -20 dBm over 400 MHz of bandwidth.
-We found that attenuating this output by 3 dB produced a signal level that was well-matched to the input of the Septentrio Receiver.
+The D3A is an early prototype for CHORD, consisting of three 6\,m dishes used to test new technologies such as metrology and ultra-wideband receivers.
+One of the dishes is shown in the top panel of Figure~\ref{fig:d3a_dish_crate}.
+The D3A dishes have focal ratios of $f/d=0.25$ (CHORD dishes will be deeper, at $f/d=0.21$) and are equipped with the Vivaldi feed described in \citet{2023JAI....1250008M}.
+The resulting azimuthally averaged full widths at half maximum (FWHM) are of $9.9^{\circ}$ at 300\,MHz, $2.2^{\circ}$ at 900\,MHz, and $1.5^{\circ}$ at 1500\,MHz (CHORD's lowest, middle, and highest frequencies, respectively).

+At the time of the measurements, D3A's signal chain was equipped to observe over the 400--1600\,MHz band, allowing it to cover all but the highest GNSS frequencies.
+The full electronics rack, including the RF chains, is shown in the bottom panel of Figure~\ref{fig:d3a_dish_crate}.
+After amplification and filtering, the RF signal is split by a prototype triplexer into three bands: 400--800\,MHz, 800--1200\,MHz, and 1200--1600\,MHz.
+The D3A digitization is usually performed with multiple ICE boards \citep{iceboard}, which sample the signal with 8-bit precision.
+However, for GNSS beam mapping, we bypass this chain and take the RF signal prior to the ICE boards.
+Future GNSS radiometric beam measurements will require pre-processing directly at the voltage level from the ICE boards.

+The D3A power is scaled for this system, with an absolute output of -20 dBm over 400 MHz of bandwidth.
+We found that applying an additional 3 dB attenuation produced a signal level well matched to the input of the Septentrio receiver.